cityssm/municipal-github-rankings/README.md

 To motivate us to continuously improve our GitHub presence, the table below shows how [The City of Sault Ste.
-Marie](https://saultstemarie.ca) compares to other Canadian municipalities that are releasing their code on GitHub.
+Marie](https://saultstemarie.ca) compares to other Canadian cities that are releasing their code on GitHub.

 Note that the table _does not_ resort itself after star counts change.